 In this retrospective analysis, patients who initially received triazole-based regimens are predicted to have improved survival versus liposomal AMB

-This difference was more evident after controlling for CCI and VAPA
+This difference is still evident after controlling

 There was a modest relationship between serum GM index and 90-day mortality, but no clear relationship between BAL GM index or serum PCR copies and mortality